Koenkk/zigbee2mqtt.io/docs/devices/FC80RC.md

 The unit of this value is `W`.

 ### Device_mode (enum)
-switch: allow on/off, auto will use wired action via C1/C2 on contactor for example with HC/HP.
+switch: allow on/off, auto will use wired action via C1/C2 on teleruptor with buttons.
 Value can be found in the published state on the `device_mode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"device_mode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"device_mode": NEW_VALUE}`.